 HI297Cj Cities from Scratch: A Global History of New Towns What does an ideal city look like?
 During the twentieth century, urban reformers believed that they could answer that question.
 They created holistic new towns that countered the sprawling, squalid, unjust, and polluted conditions of the metropolis.
 This course will explore the planners' goals for their cities and the messier realities, as well as how planned cities often became vehicles for political propaganda.
 Students will acquire a grasp of modern urban history, methods of analyzing both written and visual sources, and conduct a historical research project on a new town.
 Three credit hours.
 H. Meredith

 HI297Dj Revolutionary Culture in Contemporary China A study of the Cultural Revolution, investigating how present discourses of revolutionary heritage and nationalism shape and define its history.
 Combines historicizing interpretations with original documents: photojournalism with poster art, present day news with revolutionary speeches, films with their revolutionary predecessors, memoirs with diaries.
 Placing culture at the center of historiography, we bring into focus the competing epistemologies of the Cultural Revolution itself — its anti-Party, grassroots and anarchic visions — to grapple with how the Chinese Communist Party deploys competing versions of its own historical legitimacy.
+The Presence of the Past humanities theme course.
 Three credit hours.
 H, I. Parker